Hiccups, Cough, Neck Pain, and Vagus and Phrenic Nerve Injury

-Here is a brief, yet detailed understanding that doctors understand that a patient may have to take all these examinations, which for some people can take years until they find a true diagnosis of their problem.
+Here is a brief, yet detailed explanation of a doctor’s understanding that a patient may have to take many tests over many years years to find a true diagnosis of their problem.
 This is from a November 2020 paper, published in the European Journal of Internal Medicine (1).
 It may describe your medical journey.

 “Cough is a physiological response to mechanical and chemical stimuli due to irritation of cough receptors located mainly in the epithelium (nerve tissues) of the upper and lower respiratory tracts, pericardium (the membrane that covers the heart), esophagus, diaphragm, and stomach.
 A complex reflex arc through the vagus, phrenic, and spinal motor nerves to the expiratory musculature (the muscles that help you exhale) generates an inspiratory (breathing in) and forced expiratory effort (breathing out)to clear the airways.

 Under pathological (disease) conditions of known and unknown etiologies, the chronic refractory cough may become a major medical problem because patients may need to undergo repeated examinations before reaching a diagnosis, and/or try several treatments with sometimes poor symptom control, worsening their quality of life and increasing economic burden (the costs on the patients and healthcare).”

 This is summarized in emails we typically receive: These emails have been edited for clarity.